Talk to others with an Ostomy

 Hi Kayla,

-I have a colostomy, and I can eat popcorn without it causing a blockage, but I find that I have to watch the amount of high fibre food (popcorn included) I ingest or I will have a lot more output.
+I have a colostomy, and I can eat popcorn without it causing a blockage, but I find that I have to watch the amount of high fiber food (popcorn included) I ingest or I will have a lot more output.
 I can balance that somewhat by taking Imodium (Loperamide) every day - you'll want to discuss that option with your doctor before trying it.
 Beer also increases my output, but wine doesn't seem to.
 The advice you've already heard about this - to chew thoroughly and try small portions of different foods - is excellent advice.
 Sweet corn has never given me any problems at all.
 Good luck.

 Corn (canned or cob) has never given me problems, but popcorn and seeds do.
 As always, the advice above is great - start slow, add in foods a little at a time, give everything you try at least twice to see how it works.
 And give it time - it probably took close to 6 months to get back to a more or less regular healthy diet.
 Good luck, and don't be afraid of food (also excellent advice).